pfiziev/BS-Seeker/README.md

         (5) dinucleotide-context

         (6) - (10) plus strand
-        (6) # of reads from plus strand support A at this position (7) # of reads from plus strand support T at this position (8) # of reads from plus strand support C at this position (9) # of reads from plus strand support G at this position (10) # of reads from plus strand support N at this position
+        (6) # of reads from Watson strand mapped here, support A on Watson strand (7) # of reads from Watson strand mapped here, support T on Watson strand (8) # of reads from Watson strand mapped here, support C on Watson strand (9) # of reads from Watson strand mapped here, support G on Watson strand (10) # of reads from Watson strand mapped here, support N on Watson strand

         (11) - (15) minus strand
-        (11) # of reads from minus strand support A at this position (12) # of reads from minus strand support T at this position (13) # of reads from minus strand support C at this position (14) # of reads from minus strand support G at this position (15) # of reads from minus strand support N at this position
+        (11) # of reads from Crick strand mapped here, support A on Watson strand and T on Crick strand (12) # of reads from Crick strand mapped here, support T on Watson strand and A on Crick strand (13) # of reads from Crick strand mapped here, support C on Watson strand and G on Crick strand (14) # of reads from Crick strand mapped here, support G on Watson strand and C on Crick strand (15) # of reads from Crick strand mapped here, support N on Watson strand and T on Crick strand

         (16) methylation_level = #C/(#C+#T); "nan" means none reads support C/T at this position.